Alaa El-Hamouly: Biography

-With Egypt, El-Hamouly played for almost a decade, his first international match was in 1950, he played with Egypt in the 1951 Mediterranean Games in Alexandria and his country won the silver medal.
-El-Hamouly was a part of the team that won the gold medal at the 1953 Arab Games in Alexandria.
+El-Hamouly played for almost a decade on the Egypt national football team.
+His first international match was in 1950.
+He and his team represented Egypt at the 1951 Mediterranean Games in Alexandria and won the silver medal.
+El-Hamouly was also part of the team that won the gold medal at the 1953 Arab Games in Alexandria.

-He was a part of the team that won the gold medal of the 1955 Mediterranean Games in Barcelona.
-In Africa Cup of Nations, he was a part of the team that won the 1957 African Cup of Nations and the 1959 African Cup of Nations.
+His team won the gold medal at the 1955 Mediterranean Games in Barcelona, and the 1957 African Cup of Nations and the 1959 African Cup of Nations.
 He also represented his country in the 1952 Summer Olympics in Helsinki and 1960 Summer Olympics in Rome.

 After his retirement, El-Hamouly worked in the field of football commentary, and he was one of the most prominent football pundits on Egyptian television in the 1970s and 1980s.
-He died on 13 January 1984 aged 53 in Cairo.
+He died on 13 January 1984, aged 53, in Cairo.